SeikaHirori/WordScramble/_docs/README.md

 - Part 2 | Implementation: https://www.hackingwithswift.com/100/swiftui/30
-            - WIP
-    - [ ] 1.
+    - [x] 1.
 Adding to a list of words
     - [ ] 2.
 Running code when our app launches
+        - WIP
     - [ ] 3.
 Validating words with UITextChecker